Ah, the summer! Winter is lovely, but honestly, who can resist a good and wonderful summer?

 And since the island is far away from the continent, you can find some incredible animals to watch: rare birds and whales.
 Totally environment-friendly!

-Not only the biodiversity is amazing, but you can also find cool street art in Ponta Delgada.
+Not only is the biodiversity amazing, but you can also find cool street art in Ponta Delgada.

-For foodies, if you have been to Lisbon you know Portuguese food is delicious.
+For foodies, if you have been to Lisbon, you know Portuguese food is delicious.
 That’s no different in the Azores.
 Be sure to look for Cozido de Furnas and the local cheese.
 Thank me later.

 5. Ghent, Belgium